DynaSpan/Extended-Dapper/docs/attributes.md

 ## Relation attributes

-Please note that the parameters in the relation attributes need to be **SQL columns**, not the property names.
+**Please note:** the parameters in the relation attributes need to be **SQL columns** names, not the property names.

-### OneToMany(tableName, localKey, externalKey)
+### OneToMany(manyType, foreignKey, localKey = "Id")

-Implements a one 2 many relation on this property, meaning this property be of type `IEnumerable`, `ICollection` or `IList`.
-Extended Dapper maps all one 2 manies to a `IList`.
+Implements a one to many relation on this property, meaning this property be of type `IEnumerable`, `ICollection` or `IList`.
+Extended Dapper maps all one to manies to a `IList`.

-`tableName` should contain the name of the table in which the relation is mapped.
-The `localKey` should reference to the key column/property of the current entity (in their own table), while the `externalKey` references to the foreign key in the `tableName`.
+`manyType` should be the type of the many entity, without the `IEnumerable` generic.
+As a one to many is mapped in the `manyType`'s table, the `foreignKey` parameter should contain the name of the foreign key in this table.

-### ManyToOne(tableName, localKey, externalKey)
+### ManyToOne(oneType, foreignKey, localKey = "Id")

-Implements a many 2 one relation on this property, meaning this property can be of any `object` type.
-In this case, `tableName` references to the table which contains the data of the property, while `localKey` should be the name of the foreign key in the entity table and `externalKey` the name of the primary key of `tableName`.
+Implements a many to one relation on this property, meaning this property can be of any `object` type. `oneType` should be the type of the property this attribute is applied on. `foreignKey` is the name of the SQL column of this entity's table, which points to the `localKey` of the `oneType`.

 ### Examples

 Since the description above might not be completely clear, an example is added.
-The Book table contains a field `AuthorId`, which contains the primary key of the Author.
-This field does not have to be mapped in the Book class.
+The Book table contains a field `AuthorId` and `CategoryId`, which contains the primary key of the Author & Category.
+This field does not have to be mapped seperately in the Book class.

 Please note that both classes inherit from `Entity`, thus adding the fields `Id`, `UpdatedAt` and `Deleted`.